bundlewrap/bundlewrap/docs/content/repo/bundles.md

 ### tags

-A list of string to tag an item with.
+A list of strings to tag an item with.
 Tagging has no immediate effect in itself, but can be useful in a number of places.
 For example, you can add dependencies on all items with a given tag:

     pkg_apt = {
         "mysql-server-{}".format(node.metadata.get('mysql_version', "5.5")): {